atalebpour/A_Lane-Finding/README.md

 ***Discussion***

 The main issues is related to the thresholds used for lane detection.
 They are very site specific and a dynamic approach is necessary to ensure accurate result.
+Another is with the curves and polyfit.
+When the curve radius is very low, the rolling window approach is not able to find the starting point of the line based on the histogran.
+Choosing the histogram from the lower quarter of the image can help in these cases.
+However, that will reduce the accuracy of the model in curves with higher radius.